 The case planning conference might take about 1.5 hours.
 If the matter is simpler, it might take longer.
 In the courts, they book time by “less than two hours” or “more than two hours.”

-More Information About The Court
+More Information About The Court and Court Operations

 The Supreme Court also makes decisions on dividing up assets during a divorce.
 Further, they can also decide which parent will get custody of the child.

-People can self represent in supreme court.
-If you want to self represent, there is a self-help center in the Vancouver court.
+People can self-represent in the supreme court.
+If you want to self-represent, there is a self-help center in the Vancouver court.
 Please note they are not lawyers, and they don’t give legal advice.

 Lawyers who do litigation will know the process, so if you can afford to hire a lawyer full time, it’s worth doing.
-If you are looking for representation, you can contact our law firm to see if we offer it in your city.
+If you are looking for representation, you can contact us to connect with a lawyer.

 Please read more of our blogs to learn more!

 Supreme Court of Canada

-The Court created a test is whether the circumstances are characterized as “an unjust retention of an inappropriately disproportionate share of assets accumulated” during a relationship that is “a joint family venture to which both have contributed.”
-A joint family venture is determined by evaluating:
+The Court created a test is whether the circumstances are characterized as “unjust retention of an inappropriately disproportionate share of assets accumulated” during a relationship that is “a joint family venture to which both have contributed.”

 (1) Whether the parties formed a true partnership and worked towards mutual goals;